Orbital maneuver: Constant-thrust trajectory

 Constant-thrust and constant-acceleration trajectories involve the spacecraft firing its engine in a prolonged constant burn.
 In the limiting case where the vehicle acceleration is high compared to the local gravitational acceleration, the spacecraft points straight toward the target (accounting for target motion), and remains accelerating constantly under high thrust until it reaches its target.
 In this high-thrust case, the trajectory approaches a straight line.
 If it is required that the spacecraft rendezvous with the target, rather than performing a flyby, then the spacecraft must flip its orientation halfway through the journey, and decelerate the rest of the way.

-In the constant-thrust trajectory, the vehicle's acceleration increases during thrusting period, since the fuel use means the vehicle mass decreases.
+In the constant-thrust trajectory the vehicle's acceleration increases during thrusting period, since the fuel use means the vehicle mass decreases.
 If, instead of constant thrust, the vehicle has constant acceleration, the engine thrust must decrease during the trajectory.

 This trajectory requires that the spacecraft maintain a high acceleration for long durations.
 For interplanetary transfers, days, weeks or months of constant thrusting may be required.
 As a result, there are no currently available spacecraft propulsion systems capable of using this trajectory.
 It has been suggested that some forms of nuclear (fission or fusion based) or antimatter powered rockets would be capable of this trajectory.

 More practically, this type of maneuver is used in low thrust maneuvers, for example with ion engines, Hall-effect thrusters, and others.
-These types of engines have very high specific impulse (fuel efficiency) but currently are only available with fairly low absolute thrust.
+These types of engines have very high specific impulse (fuel efficiency) but currently are only available with fairly low absolute thrust, meaning that the thrust must be applied over a prolonged period to achieve the necessary delta-v.
+The variation of this thrust throughout the trajectory needs to be described by a comparatively large number of variables, meaning that computing such low thrust maneuvers is usually substantially more time-consuming, and less conceptually straightforward, than most high thrust impulsive maneuvers.